aws/aws-cdk/packages/@aws-cdk/aws-ec2/README.md

 Alternatively, existing security groups can be used by specifying the `securityGroups` prop.

 ## VPC endpoint services
 A VPC endpoint service enables you to expose a Network Load Balancer(s) as a provider service to consumers, who connect to your service over a VPC endpoint.
-You can restrict access to your service via whitelisted principals, and require that new connections be manually accepted.
+You can restrict access to your service via whitelisted principals (anything that extends ArnPrincipal), and require that new connections be manually accepted.
 ```ts
 new VpcEndpointService(this, "EndpointService", {
   vpcEndpointServiceLoadBalancers: [networkLoadBalancer1, networkLoadBalancer2],